VitorVilela7/SMW-SA1-Pack/README.md

    by Vitor Vilela                 Version 1.27
 ```

-The SA-1 Pack is a package of patches for enabling and optimizing the SA-1 system
+The SA-1 Pack is a package of patches for activating and optimizing the SA-1 system for the
-for SMW, with emphasis on eliminating slowdown, game limitations and accelerating
+SMW ROM, with emphasis on eliminating slowdown, game limitations and accelerating the engine
-the engine to the maximum possible.
+to the maximum possible.

 What is it?
 ===========

-The SA-1 is a co-processor used on some special SNES games, made to work together
+SA-1 is a co-processor used on some special SNES games, made to work together with the Super
-the Super NES CPU and enhance its processing speed, graphics and memory.
+NES CPU and enhance its processing speed, graphics and memory.

-With its 10.74 MHz clock, the SA-1 CPU is four times faster than the normal SNES
+With its base 10.74 MHz clock, the SA-1 CPU is four times faster than the normal SNES CPU
-CPU processing.
-The SA-1 CPU and SNES CPU runs simultaneously, which results in
+processing.
+The SA-1 CPU and SNES CPU also runs simultaneously, which can result in five
-fives times faster processing over a regular game.
+times faster processing over game with a standard cart setup.
 With that much power, the
-Super Accelerator System can be used to process the SMW engine much faster than
+Super Accelerator System (SAS) can be used to handle the SMW engine much faster than the
-the normal, allowing more sprites to be processed at once, more in-game effects,
+normal, allowing more sprites to be processed at once, more in-game effects, faster level
-faster level loading and much more.
+loading and much more.

-SA-1 Pack not just activates the co-processor, but also modifies a good part of
+SA-1 Pack not just activates the co-processor, but also modifies a good part of the game
-the game to use and explore the chip features, which gives an extreme boost to
+engine to use and explore the chip features, which gives an extreme boost to the overall
-the overall performance of the game.
+performance of the game.

 ## Game Features
 * Makes the game run up to four times faster.